specklesystems/speckle-docs/workspaces/sso.md

 ## SSO for Workspaces

-SSO is available for **Workspaces Plus** and **Workspaces Business** plans, ensuring that only users with the correct credentials can access your organisation’s Speckle data.
+SSO is available on the **Business** plan, ensuring that only users with the correct credentials can access your organisation’s Speckle data.